Defining a Life Settlement

 The simplest definition of a life settlement is the sale of an existing life insurance policy to a third party for more than its cash surrender value, but less than its net death benefit.
-Viatical settlements are another form of life settlement that primarily involve the critically ill.
-You can read more about life settlements for those suffering from medical conditions on our “Viatical Settlements for Terminal Illness” page.
+Viatical settlements are another form of life settlements that are primarily for the chronically or terminally ill.

-Common Reasons for Pursuing a Life Settlement
+Common Reason to Pursue a Life Settlement

-- Premiums are no longer affordable.
+- The premiums are no longer affordable.

 Qualifying for a Settlement

-- Undergo a 15- minute, over-the-phone medical interview with a professional underwriter.
+- Undergo a 15 minute, over-the-phone medical interview with a professional underwriter.